sccn/sccn.github.io/others/TIPS_and_FAQ.md

 with bootstrap statistics has been giving me very nice stable results.
 Timef() with wavelets gives slightly different results, but also interesting.
-I noticed though that all the analysis has been designed to study coherenece, phase-coherence, ITC, etc, for data organized as epochs. (e.g. inter-trial effects).
+I noticed though that all the analysis has been designed to study coherence, phase-coherence, ITC, etc, for data organized as epochs. (e.g. inter-trial effects).

-Is there a function for computing time-varying coherence between 'independent' activation functions for continous spontaneous recordings?
+Is there a function for computing time-varying coherence between 'independent' activation functions for continuous spontaneous recordings?
 (i.e., spontaneous coherence for brief windows of time, 200-300ms).
 J.P.
 Lachaux (from Varela's Lab) has several papers investigating this issue.